A weekend in Abu Dhabi

 The last stop on this whirlwind trip is a shisha bar…because why did you come to the Middle East if not to smoke some bomb ass shisha.
 For a high end option that serves adult beverages, the Rosewood Hotel has a lovely terrasse and some very high quality tobacco.
 For a mid range selection, bean bag chairs, and chilled out vibe; The Hiltonia Beach Club gives you that summer lovin’ energy where you can bliss out on your last night in Abu Dhabi.

-There are of course numerous other wonderful places to spend your time and as of November 7th, 2017, you’ll need to add a trip to The Louvre Abu Dhabi but since I can’t personally recommend it yet, I’ve left it out.
+There are of course numerous other wonderful places to spend your time and as of November 7th, 2017, you may want to add a trip to The Louvre Abu Dhabi, you can read my review here.
 Whatever you choose to do, don’t forget to catch the sunset.